soyart/actix-drop/README.md

 Expandable hash keys using trie nodes for clipboard hashes, AES or RSA encryption, file upload (probably with multiform), and TCP support

-## Running actix-drop

-By default, actix-drop listens on `localhost` port 3000.
-It will use `./drop` as its storage.